 - Scroll through the list, making any changes you feel necessary.

 Following the above-listed steps will keep your Discord server organized and productive even on the go.

 How to Manage Roles in Discord

 Managing roles in Discord is similar to creating them.
-You can add more roles should you need to and modify the permissions within each.
+You can add more roles should you need to and modify the permissions of existing ones.
 Depending on how you want to run your server, you could get away with creating just two roles, admin and @everyone.

 As your community grows, you can add others.
-Because roles have to be added individually to each user, by far the most effective use of your time is to put as much of your server’s policy decisions as possible in the @everyone role so that users by default will have the permissions that you want them to have.
+Because roles have to be added individually to each user, the most effective use of your time is to put as much of your server’s policy decisions as possible in the @everyone role.

 You might have noticed the left column on the Roles page, which displays the names of all roles you have created.
 Usernames on the server will display the color of the highest role assigned to a user.
-Users can easily recognize who the moderators, admins, etc. are on the server.
+Users can easily recognize the moderators, admins, etc., on the server.

 How to Delete Roles in Discord

-It is rare that you would need to delete a role in Discord, as you could simply not assign it.
-However, if your account is becoming cluttered with unused roles, here’s how you can delete them.
+You rarely need to delete a role in Discord, as you could simply not assign it to anyone.
+However, if your account is cluttered with unused roles, here’s how to delete them.